Ekaterina173/Lambdas/README.md

-# Using Stream + Lambdas small Application
+# Using Stream + Lambda small Application